DanielMistrik/Intro2Blockchain/_sources/chapters/crypto/text.md

 trees, password verification and ofcourse data signatures.

-There are alot of implementations of hash functions but good ones should share the three following characteristics:
+There are alot of implementations of hash functions but good ones should share the four following characteristics:

 * **Deterministic** - A given input will *always* produce the same output for the same hash function implementation.
-* **Trap-door Function** - You can quickly and easily take an input and calculate the output, the *hash digest*, but you cannot take the output, the *hash digest*, and quickly get the input.
+* **One-Way Function** - You can quickly and easily take an input and calculate the output, the *hash digest*, but you cannot take the output, the *hash digest*, and quickly get the input.
 You could say the hash function is not *invertible*.
 * **Collision Resistant** - The number of inputs that share the same output, known as a *collision*, should be as small as possible.
 Ideally one input maps to one output but as the output is fixed-size and input can be anything even the best hash functions are bound to have collisions.
+* **Avalanche-Effect** - Changing the input even slightly has a profound, and unpredictable, effect on the output.

 :::{tip}
-The three properties of good hash functions are incredibly important.
+The four properties of good hash functions are incredibly important.
 They are the properties that make hash functions so useful, so they are definitely something to remember.
 :::

 ### How it Works
 Hash functions typically work with binary but the hash digest is often represented as a hexadecimal due to terseness.
-Implementations always try to provide the three properties of good hash functions but how they achieve this varies greatly.
+Implementations always try to provide the four properties of good hash functions but how they achieve this varies greatly.
 We will be looking at SHA-256 because it is the most widely used and is also Bitcoin's hash function.